christiam/cost-experiments/README.md

 # cost-experiments
-Tools to experiment with cost of running BLAST searches The goal is to easily replicate the experiments in from [this publication](https://www.ncbi.nlm.nih.gov/pubmed/31040829) using NCBI BLAST cloud products.
+Tools to experiment with cost of running BLAST searches.
+The goal is to easily replicate the experiments in from [this publication](https://www.ncbi.nlm.nih.gov/pubmed/31040829) using NCBI BLAST cloud products.

 ## How-to